prodaft/cradle/docs/content/docs/developer-guide/frontend/_index.md

 draft = false
 +++

 Welcome to the **Frontend Development Guide** for CRADLE.
-This guide is designed for frontend developers working on CRADLE’s React/Electron application.
+This guide is designed for frontend developers working on CRADLE's React application.
 Here, you'll find detailed insights into the code structure, architecture, and instructions for setting up and launching the frontend locally.

 ## Getting Started